servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 and e.g. invalidating the "oldest" ones.

-For now Fusion doesn't offer abstractions helping to implement distributed invalidation, but the problem to solve here is a typical application of [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern), so you can use a service like
+For now Fusion doesn't offer abstractions helping to implement distributed invalidation (this is certianly temporary), but the problem to solve here is a typical application of
+[publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern),
+so you can use a service like
 [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions)